 There are two ways you can save money on food when trying to plan affordable Disney family vacations.

 The first is to buy it and keep it in your room.
-All of the Disney Resorts have refrigerators available for the room (some do charge extra).
-It's a lot cheaper to run to one of the local stores and stock up on milk, sodas and snacks than to buy them in the restaurants.
+All of the Disney Resorts have refrigerators available for the room.
+It’s a lot cheaper to run to one of the local stores and stock up on milk, sodas and snacks than to buy them in the restaurants.
 Most of the resorts even have some of those items you can buy and keep in your room.
+And a microwave is always available in the food court.

-Take it with you to the parks.
+The second is to take it with you to the parks.
 Pack up a backpack with water bottles, fruit and snacks and take it with you when you go to the parks.
-It's a lot cheaper to buy it outside and bring it in.
-If you have your own car, you can pack a lunch in a cooler and run out to the car at lunchtime and save gobs of money.
+It’s a lot cheaper to buy it outside and bring it in.
+If you have your own car, you can pack a lunch in a cooler and run out to the car at lunchtime – you’ll save gobs of money.

 Number 6 – Take longer vacations